I am art historian, PhD in landscape architecture, and associate professor at the University of Copenhagen.

 I also lead the sub-project on European Social Housing as Living Heritage as part of the HERA-funded project PuSH: Public Space in European Social Housing (2019–21).
-The project conceptualises European large-scale social housing estates as sites of publicness in the past, present and future.
+The project undertakes fieldwork in five European large-scale social housing estates and to better understand how people share specific community spaces on the ground.
+In doing so, we want to contribute to ways in which social housing estates can work as sites of publicness in the future.

-The third project that I am working in is Reconfiguring Welfare Landscapes, which aims to establish a new understanding of landscapes of Danish post-war housing estates as ‘welfare landscapes’.
+The third project that I am working in is Reconfiguring Welfare Landscapes, which aims to establish a new understanding of landscapes of Danish post-war housing estates as ‘welfare landscapes’ and thereby bring new perspectives into discussions about renovation, demolition, climate adaptation and heritage protection of social housing estates.
 I lead the sub-project on social practices.
 (2018-2021, funded by Independent Research Fund Denmark).

 Current teaching, supervision and mentoring